Book Appointment

 Combined Technique (DHI + Sapphire FUE)

-Combined Technique combines the benefits of both DHI and Sapphire FUE methods.
-Generally, Sapphire FUE is employed for channel opening, while DHI is utilized for accurate implantation.
-Both techniques complement each other to achieve higher results in terms of density and natural appearance.
+Combined Technique has the advantages of both the DHI and Sapphire FUE techniques.
+Normally, Sapphire FUE is used for creating channels, whereas DHI for hair implantation.
+The combination of these techniques leads to better outcomes in hair density and appearance.

 Vita Technique

-For a detailed overview of real patient transformations and procedure outcomes, you can explore our guide on hair transplant before and after results in Turkey.
+To see a comprehensive description of the patients' changes and procedure results, you may refer to our article on hair transplant before and after results in Turkey.

 Lifestyle and Auxiliary Treatment